Easily identify takeoff and landing points across all your flights.

 Hovering over any code to show the location Name in a tool tip;

-- '...' shows if a flight track is in progress but Takeoff or Landing events have not yet been detected.
+Shows if a flight track is in progress but Takeoff or Landing events have not yet been detected.

-- (no code) shows, it indicates an airport was found but there is no official code for it.
+Shows, it indicates an airport was found but there is no official code for it.
 The airport name will show in the tool tip.

-- (unknown) shows, it indicates a takeoff or landing was detected but there was no nearby location code matched.
+Shows, it indicates a takeoff or landing was detected but there was no nearby location code matched.

-Flight Explorer (web)
+C. Flight Explorer (web)

 The Timeline view will show any found location Codes and Names: